About

 • Yellow honeycomb background.

-"In my 40+ years in community organizing, I have rarely seen the likes of Kate O’Rourke.
-Her fierce commitment and passionate service is beyond inspiring.
+Kate's fierce commitment and passionate service is beyond inspiring.
 I have watched her carry her broad, powerful vision into grounded implementation, weaving disparate groups together through workshops, meetings and practical action.
 Kate is the real deal."

 Louise, Women’s PowerVoice